MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

    #define UI_DRAWING_DEFAULT_drawLine UI_DRAWING_drawLine_0

 The index ``0`` is reserved to draw into the image whose format is the display format (see above).
-The function name is set thanks a ``define`` to reuse the same code between Single and Multiple Formats Implementations.
+The function name is set thanks to a ``define`` to reuse the same code between Single and Multiple Formats Implementations.

-The behavior after this function is similar than :ref:`section_drawings_cco_custom`.
+The behavior after this function is similar to :ref:`section_drawings_cco_custom`.

 **UI_DRAWING_drawLine_1** (available in MicroUI C Module)